Physician Assistant (BS)

 - No prerequisite course with a grade below a "C" will be considered.

-- Six (6) credits of other behavioral sciences may be considered in place of Psy 102 and/or Soc 101
+- Three (3) credits of behavioral sciences may be considered in place of Soc 101.

-General education requirements waiver may be applicable if possessing a degree.
+CUNY Pathway/York General education requirements waiver may be applicable if possessing a bachelor's degree.
 This determination is made by the York College Registrar.

-Completion of at least 100 hours of health care experience to apply.
+Completion of at least 100 hours of health care experience is needed for application.
 Documentation of at least 200 hours is required for all students prior to starting the Physician Assistant Program.

 Screening Procedure for Physician Assistant Program

-- Students who are eligible (see Eligibility for Screening into Physician Assistant Program) should apply early in the Spring preceding the Fall semester in which they hope to enter the program.
-The deadline for submission of application and supporting documents is February 28th in the preceding Spring semester.
+- Students who are eligible (see Determine Eligibility for Screening into Upper Division PA Program) may apply beginning October of the year preceding the year in which they hope to enter the program.
+The deadline for submission of application and supporting documents is February 28th of the preceding Spring semester (e.g. application for Fall of 2015 may be submitted between October 2014 and February 28th of 2015).

 - Submission includes:

-- Proof of Acceptance to York College for transfer students
+- Proof of Application to York College for transfer students

-- Transcripts of all previous schools attended for transfer students.
+- Official Transcripts of all previous schools attended for transfer students.

-- In addition to submitting copies of the transcripts, transfer students not attending York College at the time of application must request a courtesy transcript evaluation from the York College Registrar's office.
+- In addition to submitting official copies of the transcripts, transfer students not attending York College at the time of application must submit unofficial copies of their transcripts to the PA Program Admissions Coordinator to be evaluated by the Registrar's office.
 Without the evaluated transcript, no advisement or screening can be done by the PA program.
-It is the student's responsibility to obtain the evaluated transcript and submit it to the program office.
+Advisement for students submitting an application is strongly suggested by the PA program.

 - Completed Physician Assistant Program Application

-- Personal statement which should be typed, double-spaced, and should convey the candidate's objectives in seeking admission to the PA program, the personal qualities which make the candidate suited to the profession and any other pertinent information to be shared with the admissions committee.
-Please limit the statement to 2-3 pages.
+- Personal statement which must be typed, double-spaced, 2 pages, and no more than 500 words.
+Your personal statement should convey your objectives in seeking admission into the PA program, your personal strengths or skills which make you suited to the profession, and any other pertinent information to be shared with the admissions committee regarding preparation for the program.

 - Selected students will be invited for an interview.
 An interview does not guarantee admission into the program.
 Admission to the PA Program is very competitive.
 Currently only 30 students are admitted each Fall semester.

-- Students who have not completed all prerequisite courses at the time of application will be considered only upon submission of a plan of study for the completion of all general education and prerequisite courses prior to Fall of the entering year.
+- Students who have not completed all prerequisite courses at the time of application will be considered only upon submission of a plan of study for the completion of all CUNY pathways (or York College General Education) requirements and all prerequisite courses prior to Fall of the entering year.

 - There is no advanced standing in the program regardless of qualifications or experience of the applicant.
 All candidates must complete the entire 24 month course of study.